Gyroscope Precession and Hidden Reactions: A Step-by-Step Guide

 $$\Delta \vec{p}_z = \int_{0}^{t} F_{\text{gyroscopic}}(t) \, dt > 0$$

-Because the generated upward linear vector was isolated from external vertical leverage during the precession phase (as verified by the open control path in Test B), successive, additive torque pulses allow the system to accumulate linear velocity ($v_z$) internally.
-This mathematically demonstrates the capacity for an enclosed system to achieve directional propulsion through space without requiring chemical propellants or external reaction mass.
+Because the generated upward linear vector was isolated from external vertical leverage during the precession phase (verified by Test B), successive, additive torque pulses yield $\frac{d}{dt}(Z_{\text{COM}}) > 0$.
+This mathematically proves the capacity for an enclosed system to accumulate net linear velocity and translate its collective center of mass through space without requiring chemical propellants or external reaction mass.

 Comments